Contractor accounting: limited company contracting and when to call your accountant

 However, a professional will be able to determine the contractor’s individual requirements and advise on the best share structure and documentation, which can save contractors time, money and pain in the long run.

-Contractors don’t have to use an accountant.
-Similarly, clients don’t need to use contractors.
+There is nothing to stop you doing contracting accounting yourself if you understand the processes involved and the HRMC requirements.
+Contractors don’t have to use an accountant in the same way that clients don’t need to use contractors.
 But chances are if they tried to develop software without an IT contractor, or engineer a widget without a using a contracting widget expert, they would come unstuck.
-It’s the same with accounting and tax.
+It’s the same with contractor accounting and tax.

 A good accountant will save the contractor many, many times the cost of their fees in applying their tax expertise so that the contractor is tax efficient, claiming the right allowances and only paying the tax they need to.
 And for most contractors, it’s more cost effective to pay their accountants than lose a couple of day’s worth of fees every month to do the accounts themselves.